 Chase United Airlines Credit Card

 As you are well aware, just about every airline these days has their own card.
 However there are some distinct advantages that set the United Airlines credit cards apart from the competition.

-First of all, thanks to their recent merger with Continental they are now the world’s second largest airline, after the recently merger between American and US Air (meaning you will have tons of flight options).
+First of all, thanks to their merger with Continental a few years ago they are now the world’s second largest airline (i.e. lots of flight options).
 Secondly, your first bag flies free.
 Third, you get great benefits.
 Check out the review of the United Airlines credit card offer to see for yourself.